alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

   - with `Sustainability` teams to ensure financial and environmental goals are integrated.

 ### 4.7.
 Sustainability Teams

+Sustainability teams focus on reducing the environmental impact of cloud operations.
+They work towards implementing practices that align with both eco-friendly initiatives and business objectives.

 - **Pillars**:
   - **Sustainability**: Lead the effort to align cloud usage with environmental goals.